jmedcoff/pychov/README.md

 Once these items are finished and conversing nicely, we should begin research on [discord.py](https://github.com/Rapptz/discord.py) for the implementation of the bot.

 After the bot has some good progress on it, we can look to start wrapping up the integration by constructing the server application, which will likely amount to a shell script and some additional simple python code.
-We can also think about giving the bot a its own shell commands with the [cmd module.](https://docs.python.org/3/library/cmd.html)
+We can also think about giving the bot its own shell commands with the [cmd module.](https://docs.python.org/3/library/cmd.html)

 ## Further work